vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/config/waline.md

 - Type: `number | [number, number]`
 - Default: `0`

 Comment word s limit.
-When a single number is filled in, it 's the maximum number of comment words.
+When a single number is filled in, it ’s the maximum number of comment words.
 No limit when set to `0`.

 ## pageSize